 In all relationship counselling, the sex act is a vital and central kind of spotlight on the nature of the relationship.
 What happens in bed often reflects the wider relationship - issues around power and control, or who pleases who, can manifest in the sex act and impact the satisfaction of the couple in their sex life.

 What is it about gay relationships or sexual encounters that mean that we often self-categorise in relation to our sexual preferences?
-A quick scan of dating apps suggests that gay men have at some stage had an encounter with a Harry Potter-esque sorting hat - what makes us Top, Bottom, or Vers?
+What makes us decide that we’re a Top or a Bottom?

 The sexual roles adopted by gay men in the sex act attract a lot of mythology.
 While for some men there may be a physiological element in relation to the amount of pleasure that can be achieved through anal sex, for most people the self-categorisation into sexual roles stems primarily from expectations, assumptions, or fantasies about what’s sexy and what isn’t.

-As a therapist, I always think it’s unhelpful to fix yourself as something which can be labelled, because we do change as we grow older – we call it sedimentation.
-Sedimentation, or becoming stagnant, isn’t helpful as we live in a changing environment – as our context changes, we need to adapt and change in order to survive.
+As a therapist, I always think it’s unhelpful to fix yourself as something which can be labelled.
+We do change as we grow older .
+We live in a changing environment .
+As our context changes, we need to adapt and change in order to survive.